cnorick/curse-of-strahd-notes/Custom Monsters/Strahd Statblock.md

   - 4th level (3 slots): blight, greater invisibility, polymorph
   - 5th level (1 slots): animate objects, scrying
 spellsNotes: ""
+lair_actions:
+  - name: desc
-lair_actions: While Strahd is in Castle Ravenloft, he can take lair actions as long as he isn't incapacitated.
-On initiative count 20 (losing initiative ties), Strahd can take one of the following lair action options, or forgo using any of them in that round:
+    desc: While Strahd is in Castle Ravenloft, he can take lair actions as long as he isn't incapacitated.
+On initiative count 20 (losing initiative ties), Strahd can take one of the following lair action options, or forgo using any of them in that round
   - name: Move
     desc: Strahd moves up to his speed without provoking opportunity attacks.
   - name: Unarmed Strike